 12-606.
-Certification from the court of appeals.
+Certification from the Court of Appeals.

-Any certification of a matter to the supreme court by the court of appeals pursuant to NMSA 1978, § 34-5-14C shall be accompanied by the file in said cause, including all copies of transcripts and briefs filed therein, which shall thereafter be treated as filed with the supreme court.
-The court of appeals clerk shall give prompt notice to all parties of the certification of any matter to the supreme court.
-After certification, the parties shall be entitled to file in the supreme court such additional briefs and other documents within such time as they would have been entitled to file in the court of appeals had the matter not been so certified.
-The supreme court may direct the filing of other or supplemental briefs and may limit the questions to be argued therein.
-A party may file a request for oral argument within ten (10) days of the date of certification, and otherwise in accordance with Rule 12-214.
+Any certification of a matter to the Supreme Court by the Court of Appeals pursuant to Subsection C of Section 34-5-14 NMSA 1978 shall be accompanied by the file in said cause, including all copies of transcripts and briefs filed therein, which shall thereafter be treated as filed with the Supreme Court.
+The Court of Appeals clerk shall give prompt notice to all parties of the certification of any matter to the Supreme Court.
+After certification, the parties shall be entitled to file in the Supreme Court such additional briefs and other documents within such time as they would have been entitled to file in the Court of Appeals had the matter not been so certified.
+The Supreme Court may direct the filing of other or supplemental briefs and may limit the questions to be argued therein.
+A party may file a request for oral argument within fifteen (15) days of the date of certification, and otherwise in accordance with Rule 12-214.